Partnerships

 Partnership website: https://28digital.eu/

-• Talent: developping of digital skills
+• Talent: development of digital skills and entrepreneurship

 • Tech